thaibirding.com by Nick Upton

 The jeep track itself is easily missed as its entrance is quite overgrown: it is on the right immediately after the toilet block, just after the checkpoint - it is many years since anyone could get a jeep down here and it is more of a narrow forest trail these days which had overthrown trees across it at regular intervals making it more like an obstable course at points.
 However, it goes on for several kilometres giving deep access to the forest.

 This trail is very good for looking for skulking species, all of which are much easier to see in the wet season than in the dry.
-Slaty-bellied Tesia is unusually common along here and sightings of Eyebrowed Wren Babbler, White-tailed Robin, Pygmy Wren Babbler and Lesser Shortwing are regular, but getting a good view of them can be challenging.
+Slaty-bellied Tesia is unusually common along here and sightings of Eyebrowed Wren Babbler, White-tailed Robin, Pygmy Cupwing and Lesser Shortwing are regular, but getting a good view of them can be challenging.

 Flocks of birds seem to always be a feature of this trail and the noisy Grey-cheeked Fulvetta often gives their presence away.
 This species is usually joined by Rufous-winged Fulvetta, Golden Babbler, Davison's Leaf Warbler and Grey-headed Canary Flycatcher but other birds such as White-bellied Erpornis, Clicking Shrike-babbler, Yellow-browed Tit, Hume's Treecreeper and Chestnut-crowned Warbler often join these bird waves too.